Joao4569/survey-data-capture-and-analyse/README.md

 - Code institutes Course material was essential for setting up a workspace and deployment of the program on [Heroku](https://id.heroku.com/login).
 - I sourced the code for printing coloured text to the terminal from [lycaeum.dev](https://lycaeum.dev/en/questions/287871).
 - I researched and made use of basic Markdown syntax sourced on [markdownguide.org](https://www.markdownguide.org/basic-syntax/).
+- I sourced a solution on how to allow messages on the terminal to sleep if needed as well as a solution for clearing the terminal when needed from [geeksforgeeks.org](https://www.geeksforgeeks.org/clear-screen-python/)

 ### Content